I'm a printmaker living in South Wales.

 In 2018 I worked with musician and producer Martyn Ware and multi-media artist Tracey Moberly to create POWER, a multi-disciplinary installation and exhibition.
 The collaboration which included a 3D soundscape, projections and a collection of prints was a response to the history of manufacturing and the decline of the UK steel industry.

-To learn a bit more about the process, read this post or attend one of my upcoming workshops.
+To learn more about the process, read this post or attend one of my upcoming workshops.